Ajax Records: Recordings and marketing

-Ajax was marketed as "The Superior Race Record" and "The Quality Race Record."
-It was sold for 75 cents.
+Ajax was marketed as "The Superior Race Record" and "The Quality Race Record".
+Their recordings sold for 75 cents apiece.
 The records were pressed in Quebec but distributed in USA only, and were Compo's only operations in the United States.
 Distribution of Ajax Records in the USA outside of the north-east and north-central part of the nation seems to have been poor.
 The records carried a catalog sequence of 17000, ending with 17136.
-Artists such as Rosa Henderson, Edna Hicks, Viola McCoy, Helen Gross, Monette Moore, Ethel Finnie, and Fletcher Henderson were among those who recorded for the label.
+Rosa Henderson, Edna Hicks, Viola McCoy, Helen Gross, Monette Moore, Ethel Finnie, and Fletcher Henderson were among those who recorded for the label.
 Mamie Smith, who went on to record for Victor Records when Ajax folded, was signed away from Okeh Records in 1924.
 Joe Davis was an important talent scout for the label.
 Although marketed as a race records label, some mainstream material was released, including classical violin solos and pop sides by Arthur Fields and Arthur Hall and some country music.

 Legacy

 After Ajax was discontinued in 1925, some of the masters were reissued on the American Pathé label.
 The audio fidelity of Ajax discs is above average for the time.
 Most issues are acoustic, but some late Ajax releases are electrically recorded.
-The historical and musical importance of the performances, and the quality of the recordings and pressings, make Ajax records highly sought-after by some record collectors.
+The historical and musical importance of the performances, and the quality of the recordings and pressings, make Ajax records highly sought after by some record collectors.